 Initiatives for Families

-We work to ensure that members of employees’ families share their pride in being part of the Group.
-Since FY2008, we welcome employees’ families to the workplace on Family Visit Day to give family members a better understanding of our company and the employees’ jobs.
-Other initiatives for supporting our employees’ families include the new creation of Kid’s Ceremony Leave, Family Day Leave, and Parents’ Longevity Celebration Leave, as well as the extension of mental health support to employees’ families.
+We work to ensure that members of employees' families share their pride in being part of the Group.
+Since FY2008, we welcome employees' families to the workplace on Family Visit Day to give family members a better understanding of our company and the employees' jobs.
+In FY2022, we held an in-house metaverse event in September to celebrate the Group's 120th year anniversary of its founding.
+We invited employees' families as well, expressing our appreciation for their daily support and enjoying the event together.
+Other initiatives for supporting our employees' families include the new creation of Kid's Ceremony Leave, Family Day Leave, and Parents' Longevity Celebration Leave, as well as the extension of mental health support to employees' families.

 Active Use of In-House Magazine

 Daiwa Securities Group issues an in-house magazine, "Fuji," whose history dates back to 1925, when one of the company's predecessors, Fujimoto Bill Broker Bank, commenced its publication.
-The content covers a broad scope from the basic management policy, a message from top management, specific SDGs initiatives (includes ESG and improvement of environmental awareness), information from Group companies, introduction of awardees through our awards system, introduction of family day, explanation of our welfare and human resources system, human rights issues, to our internal whistle-blowing system (framework and status of usage).
+The content covers a broad scope, including the basic management policy, a message from top management, specific SDGs initiatives (includes ESG and improvement of environmental awareness), information from Group companies, profiles of winners of awards presented by Daiwa, overview of worksite visits on family day, explanations of our welfare and human resources systems, human rights issues, and our internal whistle-blowing system (how it works and its usage status).
 By including information that traverses the Group, our intention in producing the magazine is not only to engender communication among company employees but also to further the Group culture, the sense of connectedness and exchange of knowledge.
 At present, 20,000 copies of the bi-monthly magazine are distributed among Group executives, employees and retirees.
 In addition, the magazine is also posted on the work-life balance promotion website for employees, making it viewable to company employees who are currently involved in child rearing, nursing family members or are on leave from work.